What’s the difference between Tesla Powerwall 3 and Powerwall 2?

 Tesla Powerwall availability in the UK

-There are two versions of the Powerwall available in the UK, each with its own specific characteristics.
-Here are the current availability dates for both models:
+There were two versions of the Powerwall available in the UK in summer 2024, each with its own specific characteristics.
+Here is the current availability for both models:

 MODEL